 Although a woman has a right of return from maternity leave to the job that she left, that clearly becomes impossible if the job has become redundant during the maternity leave.
-There is no rule therefore that a woman on maternity leave cannot be made redundant.
-There is however one very important proviso that needs to be borne in mind when an employer is considering making such an employee redundant.
-If there exists a suitable available vacancy for the employee on maternity leave then that role must be offered to her even in preference to others who face redundancy.
-This is the case even if the employee is for example in the middle of her maternity leave and not due to return for 6 months.
+There is no rule therefore that a woman who is pregnant or on maternity leave cannot be made redundant.
+There is however one very important provison that needs to be borne in mind when an employer is considering making such an employee redundant.
+If there exists a suitable available vacancy for the employee who is pregnant (and informed the employer of this fact) or on maternity leave then that role must be offered to her even in preference to others who face redundancy.
+This is the case even if the employee is for example in the middle of her maternity leave and not due to return for 6 months, or has just informed the employer of her pregnancy.
 Failure to offer such a suitable alternative role will render the dismissal unfair and discriminatory.
 The vacancy must be offered as soon as the employer becomes aware that the employee's role is redundant or at risk of redundancy.